POSTS TAGGED: CES 2012

 It’s no secret that Windows Phone 7 hasn’t exactly taken off.
 Yes, we have a vibrant hacking community in our midst, and the revolutionary Metro interface is nothing short of spectacular; but for some reason or another, the sales figures have simply not kept pace with Google and Apple’s juggernauts.
 While part of this is due to Microsoft’s late arrival to the modern smartphone OS party, I wager that the lack of a killer flagship device is also holding back the OS.
 After all, Google has the Nexus line and Apple obviously has its iPhone.

-Posted January 9, 2012 By: liwen
+Posted January 9, 2012 at 03:17 pm by liwen

 If you’ve been following the LTE-wars, you know that Sprint has decided to diversify beyond WiMax by building a LTE network.
 Today, Sprint has announced its first two LTE devices, both of which run Android.
 The first ought to be familiar: the Samsung Galaxy Nexus.
 It’ll be the same Galaxy Nexus that we already know (with a 1.2GHz TI OMAP CPU, 1GB of RAM, and a 720p S-AMOLED HD display), except that it’ll come pre-loaded with Google Wallet.
 Then we have the new LG Viper, which will also ship with a 1.2GHz CPU and 1GB of RAM, but a lower-resolution 4″ WVGA Nova display.
 It also has Google Wallet pre-installed, and thus a NFC chip.
 The Viper is made from eco-friendly materials, like recycl. . .
 READ ON »